-If the Scheme decides to invest in securitized debt, it is the intention of the Investment Manager that such investments will not normally exceed 20% of the net assets of the Scheme.
-Derivative positions for other than hedging purposes shall not exceed 50% of total net equity and debt assets.
+If the Scheme decides to invest in securitised debt, it is the intention of the Investment Manager that such investments will not normally exceed 20% of the net assets of the Scheme.

+Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of total equity assets of the Scheme.
 The Scheme shall have derivative exposure as per the SEBI regulations issued from time to time.